uniqravi/AI_ML_Assignments/Telecom_Churn_Case_Study/README.md

 Problem statement can be defined into two parts

-- Since Telecom company wants to retain high valued customers.
-Since These customers are revenue generator, so on time prediction is very important.
+- Since Telecom company wants to retain high valued customers and such customers are revenue generator, so on time prediction is very important.
 Company wants strategy to identify high value customer.

-- Company also want to know important factors which affect churning.
+- Company also want to know important factors which is strong indicator of churning.

 ## Notebook Contents